jimjdeal/RUSH_Script/readme.md

 Roadmap (not in order) ---------------------------------------------------------------------------

-- implement inheritance in classes to save space
+- implement inheritance in classes to save space (delivery September week 2)
-- implement cancel buttons in each pack
+- implement cancel buttons in each pack (currently in test)
 - implement group selection in unit VAUS - refactor UI
 - fix issue where groups are deleted
 - understand paradrop rules